-Blackout Challenge-the Redemption returns.
-From Feb 3 - March 4th compete against your own performance to win!
+Blackout Challenge-From October 6 - November 3rd compete against your own performance to win!

 Do you want to learn more about how Bentley Green Society (BGS) and the Office of Sustainability (OOS) calculate the metrics for Blackout Challenge?

 [This explanation was written by the Bentley Green Society E-board of 2013.
 Please direct your questions and comments to GA_bentley_green_society@bentley.edu.]

 The main goal of the Blackout Challenge is to create behavioral change once students appreciate how their activities are affecting their building's energy consumption.
 For example, leaving your TV on, your laptop and cell phone chargers plugged in, and your A/C on with moderate weather all waste energy unnecessarily.
 Our hope is that the Blackout Challenge gets students thinking about reasonable usage by getting into the habit of turning lights & electronics off when they are not in use, opening windows instead of turning on HVAC units, etc.

 In FY2013, Bentley spent about $2.4 million in electricity costs.
 Although the campus electric bill is integrated into tuition, room and board costs, our unsustainable habits will cost us greatly when we live on our own and must pay based on our own usage; more importantly, it will cost us as a society in the form of climate change whose effects are already threatening low-lying cities like Boston and NYC.
 Now’s the time to form green habits!
 Additionally, the savings from reducing energy consumption go directly back to students through annual building improvements.

 In the past, BGS has received many questions about the way these calculations are made given the discrepancies between buildings.
 In an effort to be as transparent as possible, below are simple explanations of the process: